Clearwater’s Next Generation Legacy Project

 River Cities Initiative

 Clearwater seeks to connect kids from river communities to the Hudson and get them excited about the environment.
-Clearwater is building the funding that is needed to support a whole host of river-based learning activities.
-The new Kingston Home Port and Education Center, a partnership between Clearwater and the Hudson River Maritime Museum, will serve as a great resource for our River Cities Initiative.
-Apart from being the sloop Clearwater’s new winter home, the Center will provide a space for education along the Rondout Creek including Clearwater’s “winter bos’un” apprentice program; small boat excursions; ecology studies that address wastewater, climate change and green infrastructure; public forums on sustainable communities; and collaborations with the Hudson River Maritime Museum.
-River education has never looked more promising!
+Clearwater is building the funding that is needed to support a host of river-based learning activities.
+The Kingston Home Port and Education Center, a partnership between Clearwater and the Hudson River Maritime Museum, serves as a resource for our River Cities Initiative.
+Apart from being the sloop Clearwater’s winter home, the Center provides a space for education along the Rondout Creek, including Clearwater’s “winter bos’un” apprentice program, ecology studies, climate change and green infrastructure.

 Green Cities Initiative